Captioning Options

 Scenario 7: I need live captioning in Zoom

-1. Go to your Zoom In Meeting (Advanced) settings and ensure the captioning options are all turned on.
+- Go to your Zoom In Meeting (Advanced) settings and ensure the captioning options are enabled.

-1. Click the “CC – Live Transcript” button on the Zoom control bar
+- Select the “CC – Show Captions” button on the Zoom toolbar.

-Note: The Zoom auto-transcription is not sufficient for someone who is deaf/hard of hearing and requires a live person to provide such access.
+Note: The Zoom auto-transcription is insufficient for someone who is deaf/hard of hearing and requires a live person to provide such access.
 Students who require captioning and/or transcription services as a disability accommodation should be referred to the Disability Support Services office.